mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-update.md

    ```

 ## What should I do after updating?
-After all updates and changes to your Mavryk node, always ensure your baking process continues successfully by monitoring its performance on https://TzStats.com and https://TzKT.io.
+After all updates and changes to your Mavryk node, always ensure your baking process continues successfully by monitoring its performance on https://nexus.mavryk.org.

 Check your MavBake stack versions to ensure they are up to date: